Mobile-VideoGPT: Fast and Accurate Model for Mobile Video Understanding: Experiments

 We conduct a quantitative evaluation of Mobile-VideoGPT across \textit{\textbf{six well-established benchmarks}}, namely: i) ActivityNet-QA~\cite{yu2019activitynet}, ii) EgoSchema~\cite{mangalam2023egoschema}, iii) MLVU~\cite{zhou2024mlvu}, iv) MVBench~\cite{li2023mvbench}, v) NExTQA~\cite{xiao2021next}, and vi) PerceptionTest~\cite{puatruaucean2023perception}.
-These benchmarks collectively cover diverse tasks such as multiple‐choice question answering, open‐ended generation, spatiotemporal reasoning, and detailed action understanding, offering a comprehensive evaluation of our model’s capabilities across real‐world and research‐oriented scenarios.
-Specifically, activity and action understanding (ActivityNet-QA), egocentric understanding (EgoSchema), long video comprehension (MLVU), video understanding in the wild (MVBench), temporal action understanding (NExTQA), and perception and reasoning (PerceptionTest), to ensure a comprehensive assessment of its capabilities.
-More details regarding each benchmark are provided in the Appendix.
+These benchmarks collectively cover diverse tasks such as multiple‐choice question answering, open‐ended generation, spatiotemporal reasoning, and detailed action understanding, offering a comprehensive evaluation of our model's capabilities across real‐world and research‐oriented scenarios.
+Specifically, \textbf{ActivityNet-QA}~\cite{yu2019activitynet} evaluates activity and action understanding on a test set of 8K samples derived from the ActivityNet dataset, using GPT-3.5-Turbo for open-ended evaluation following~\cite{Maaz2023VideoChatGPT}. \textbf{EgoSchema}~\cite{mangalam2023egoschema} targets egocentric video understanding through 5K MCQ samples sourced from Ego4D~\cite{grauman2022ego4d}, with results evaluated via an online server. \textbf{MLVU}~\cite{zhou2024mlvu} probes long video comprehension across nine distinct tasks spanning both MCQ and open-ended generation, and we report results on the 2,593-sample dev set following~\cite{li2024llava}. \textbf{MVBench}~\cite{li2023mvbench} offers a broad assessment of video understanding in the wild through 20 fine-grained sub-tasks, ranging from action sequence and prediction to egocentric navigation and counterfactual inference—totaling 4K MCQs. \textbf{NExTQA}~\cite{xiao2021next} focuses on temporal action understanding, evaluating causal and temporal action reasoning as well as scene comprehension on an MCQ test set of 8,564 samples.
+Finally, \textbf{PerceptionTest}~\cite{puatruaucean2023perception} assesses perception and reasoning capabilities on a validation set of 19,140 samples, ensuring a thorough evaluation of our model's real-world applicability.
+More details are provided in the supplementary material.